cop-cos/COP/README_en.md

 The review will be evaluated according to the residency application and the review will be fed back within 15 working days.

 ## Issuance of Crenditials ##
-The COP Platform administration team (mailto:MicroService_Mgmt@coscon.com) will send your credentials ApiKey/SecretKey to your email address after your residency application confirmed.
+The COP portal website will send your credentials ApiKey/SecretKey to your email address after your residency application confirmed.
 In the event of a SecretKey leak, be sure to apply for reset on COP portal Admin.
 Refer [How to reset HMAC](https://cop.lines.coscoshipping.com/#/helpCenter/commonProblems)

 ## Other question